-4.11 Playing with Arms/Hands
+4.12 Playing with Arms/Hands

-A field player or a goal keeper outside its own penalty box that touches the ball with its arms/hands will be subject to the standard removal penalty.
-In this case, the ball is to be replaced at the point where it contacted the arms/hands of the offending robot.
+A field player (including a defender) or a goal keeper outside its own penalty box that touches the ball with its arms/hands will be subject to the standard removal penalty and the ball is to be replaced at the point where it contacted the arms/hands of the offending robot.
+If an own goal is scored as a result, the goal should count and the player should not be penalized.

-4.12 Damage to the Field
+4.13 Damage to the Field